siddhi-io/siddhi-sdk/modules/siddhi-launcher/samples/artifacts/0001/README.txt

 7. Navigate to {KafkaHome} and run bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic kafka_result_topic

-8. Navigate to project file and run kafka-sample.siddhi.
+8. Navigate to project file in intellij IDEA ide and select run(from the drop down menu) to run kafka-sample.siddhi.

 9. Navigate to {SiddhiLauncherHome}/samples/sample-clients/kafka-consumer and run ant command without arguments